 You read a headline that smart TVs emit radiation that is perfectly safe.
 What do you do?
 Nothing, right?
 It makes sense and there’s nothing to worry about.

-What if the headline said that smart TVs emit radiation that’s deadly for anyone watching more than 15 minutes a day for 7 years.
-Would you accept those findings just as easily, chucking out your TV as a minor sacrifice compared to your good health?
-I reckon that maybe you’d actually read the report under the headline, understand what the research actually said, check how credible it is, and even find out if any other experts agree or disagree, before visiting the recycling centre.
+What if the headline says smart TVs emit radiation that’s deadly for anyone watching more than 15 minutes a day for 7 years.
+Would you accept those findings just as easily, chucking out your TV as a minor sacrifice to good health?
+Before visiting the recycling centre, I reckon that maybe you’d actually read the report under the headline and understand what the research actually said.
+You might even check how credible it is, and find out if any other experts agree or disagree.

 When we like what we’re hearing we’re accepting folk, happy with simple sense checks.
 When we don’t like it, we morph into frigidly analytical arch-skeptics.